 Chakratec (TASE: CKRT) is a leading provider of energy storage systems, based on a unique patented and sustainable technology, for storage of kinetic energy in flywheels.
 Chakratec products are optimized to allow ultra-fast charging of electrical vehicles (EVs) anywhere, even where the existing electricity grid infrastructure is power-constrained.

 The EV market is growing and developing rapidly with worldwide regulatory support to accelerate the transition to EVs.
 It is forecasted that by 2030, the EV market will exceed 150 million units.
 An extensive rollout of fast-charging points along roads and highways is critical to overcoming the main obstacle to EV mass adoption – the “range anxiety” (the concern of vehicle owners that they will run out of battery before they reach a charge point and so will not be able to utilize their EVs on medium- and long-range journeys given the limited range of the EV’s battery and the long time required to recharge it).
 To date, fast and ultra-fast EV chargers can only be installed where the grid infrastructure can support high-power supply (i.e. near high voltage lines — transmission grid).
-This leaves most roads without viable or cost-effective EV fast charging solutions, creating high barrier for EV penetration in those areas.
-Upgrading grid infrastructure, at required pace and volume, is not practical, nor economical.
+This leaves most roads without viable or cost-effective EV fast-charging solutions, creating high barrier for EV penetration in those areas.
+Upgrading grid infrastructure, at the required pace and volume, is not practical, nor economical.
 Chakratec’s solution can be integrated, easily and rapidly, to boost the grid infrastructure anywhere, and by that to allow vast deployment of ultra-fast charging stations, capable to charge an EV’s battery in less than 15 minutes.
 Thus, Chakratec brings enabling innovation aiming to accelerate the EV revolution, through a reliable, safe, and sustainable energy storage solution with significant cost and performance advantages over competing battery-based solutions.

 Chakratec, founded in 2013, is headquartered in Lod, Israel.